Start, message, and approve Claude Code sessions from the MacBook notch. No terminal window required.

 When a session fans out parallel subagents, a live rail shows each one: task, current tool, elapsed time.
 A fleet badge marks busy sessions from the home list.

 Model, permission mode, and MCP servers per project.
 Quick sessions skip the heavyweight servers; serious ones load everything.
+Change any of it mid-conversation.

 Skylet uses the same interfaces Claude Code exposes to every client: hooks for state, transcripts for history, stream-json for control.